Tim Initiatives

 TIM IS NEEDED NOW MORE THAN EVER!

-During the past few years, Nevada started to see a decline in fatalities on our roadways.
-Unfortunately, this has all been temporary as there was a 21% increase in fatalities from 2019 to 2020.
-There was an 18% increase in fatalities from 2020 to 2021.
-This has all come from an increase of impaired drivers and speeding, per the Department of Public Safety.
+Back in 2018 & 2019, Nevada started to see a decline in fatalities on our roadways.
+Unfortunately, that was all temporary as in the past 3 years, we have seen over 350 Nevadans killed.
+The major cause of the fatalities has been impairment & speeding, per the Department of Public Safety.
 With that, there has been an increased focus of training Nevada’s First Responder community and to emphasize the importance of safety while on scene of a vehicle crash.
-This has lead to over 400 of the first responders in Nevada being trained in the SHRP2 4-hr TIM Training classes this past year.
-Over 75.2% (6,424) of Nevada’s responders who are involved in clearing crashes and traffic management activities throughout Nevada, have participated in TIM SHRP2 Multiagency Training, presented through the TIM Coalition certified trainers.
+This has lead to over 1600 of the first responders in Nevada being trained in the SHRP2 4-hr TIM Training classes in the past 3 years.
+Over 77.3% (6,639) of Nevada’s responders who are involved in clearing crashes and traffic management activities throughout Nevada, have participated in TIM SHRP2 Multiagency Training, presented through the TIM Coalition FHWA certified trainers.
+Currently, Nevada is ranked 8th in the nation for First Responders being trained in this worthwhile and life saving training.
 We will continue to push this training to keep all involved as safe as possible.
 A major focus will continue to be of the safe, quick clearance of an vehicle crash.

 All agencies also follow the Nevada Statewide Open Road Policy, signed by NDOT, DPS and the Governor and supported by the Nevada TIM Guidelines.
 Kudos to Nevada’s AMAZING incident responders for saving lives!